Democrat policy retreat focusses on way forward for federal cannabis legalization, treating it as inevitable.

 Beyond examining the complicated relationship between cannabis, injustice, and inequality, the panel also discussed current legislation.
 The first act under discussion, entitled the “Marijuana Justice Act” was recently reintroduced by Senator and 2020 Democratic presidential candidate Cory Booker.
 This act seeks to remove cannabis from the list of controlled substances, expunge criminal records related to cannabis, and right some of the wrongs done by the lengthy War on Drugs.

-Republican Cory Garner actually introduced the second act, the STATES Act, which received attention at this Democratic policy retreat.
+Further, Republican Cory Garner actually introduced the second act, the STATES Act, which received attention at this Democratic policy retreat.
 The STATES Act (or the Strengthening the Tenth Amendment Through Entrusting States Act) seeks to correct the current dichotomy between federal and state regulations for the plant.
 Under current legislation, people who legally participate in state-sanctioned legal cannabis markets are still at risk of federal persecution.
 According to a tweet from Rep. Earl Blumenauer, “Our outdated cannabis laws have ruined lives, devastated communities, and wasted resources”.
 The STATES Act is an attempt to rectify the effects of prohibition.

 The inclusion of a cannabis-focused panel at a Democratic policy retreat and the bipartisan support for many of the current bills, Democrat cannabis reform is at a tipping point.
-As more politicians and citizens experience the benefits of state-sanctioned cannabis, federal legislation is getting closer.
+Moreover, as more politicians and citizens experience the benefits of state-sanctioned cannabis, federal legislation is getting closer.
 Yet, as the panel showed, it’s crucial for legislators to focus not just on the end of prohibition, but on building equality into the foundations of federal cannabis legislation.